List of rural districts in England and Wales 1875–1894

-The following is a list of the areas in England and Wales which became rural sanitary districts when the Public Health Act 1875 came into force in 1875.
+The following is a list of the areas in England and Wales which became rural sanitary districts when the Public Health Act 1875 (38 & 39 Vict. c.
+55) came into force in 1875.
 Sanitary districts were based on poor law unions, and frequently contained areas in more than one county.Note for table: 'RSD' stands for Rural Sanitary District, 'LGD' stands for Local Government District, 'MB' stands for Municipal Borough and 'CB' stands for County Borough.

 1875

 Previous rural sanitary districts

 RSDs abolished prior to 1894 were: